tcweiss/congressional_insiders/README.md

 <br>

-Running this function will open a window in Google chrome that interacts with the Senate's webpage.
+Running this function will open a window in Google Chrome that interacts with the Senate's webpage.
 The window is controlled by the function, so do not close it until it the function has completed running.
 Scraping a period of one year should take less time than for the House.
 The output will be a tibble with the following variables

 - *name*: Name of the filer
 - *disclosure_date*: Day on which the trade was disclosed